hyderraza18/Fake_News_Classification/README.md

 # Steps to run the program
 - Download the dataset from kaggle for fake news classification
 - Download the glove 6b .
 100 file (size 89 mb currently) as it containes the words in 100 dimentonal vectors
-- import the libraries run the code
+- Import the libraries run the code
-- make sure the above are completed before running the code failing to download might cause errors
+- Make sure the above are completed before running the code failing to download might cause errors